 On Tuesday, the market breached both support levels of 10986 and 10936 giving no chance to buy above support levels.
 On Thursday 19 September market touched last support of 10700 and on Friday the market took a major moment with NIFTY snapped at 524 points – creating history and closed at 11274 near to its last resistance on 11300.

 Investors taking a bullish position at the level of 10986 to 10936 were profitable.
 The market created hype among investors and traders.
-An impatient jump in the market with little capital and no investing plan result as a lack of profits.
+An impatient jump in the market with little capital and no investing plan result in a lack of profits.
 Once the market turns down such investors start to lose they panic and leave with a loss.

 Being impatient by jumping in or closing out at every small move against your position will always result in net losses.
 Waiting patiently for the market price to reach some level which you think will result in an improvement in the price due to market structure and other factors will usually result in a profit.